St Bride's Church: Modern era

 The church was designated a Grade I listed building on 4 January 1950.

 In September 2007 the former rector, Archdeacon the Venerable David Meara, announced a special appeal to raise £3.5 million to preserve the church's unique heritage and in November 2007 Queen Elizabeth II was guest of honour at a service to celebrate the fiftieth anniversary of the restoration work necessary after the Second World War.

 In March 2012, the Inspire! appeal was launched to raise the at least £2.5m needed to repair the crumbling stonework of the church's famous spire.

 In March 2016 the wedding of Jerry Hall and Rupert Murdoch was celebrated at St Bride's.

 Music

 Choir

 The choir in its present form (12 adult singers – 4 sopranos, 2 altos, 3 tenors and 3 basses) was established in time for the re-dedication service in 1957, and has remained more or less in this format ever since.
 The choir sings at two services each Sunday throughout the year (reducing to 8 singers during August) and also for numerous special services.
-The Director of Music is Robert Jones, and the Assistant Director of Music is Matthew Morley.